Originally published Wednesday, 18 September 2019.

 - You complete tasks your adult child should complete.
 Wow, this list is endless.
 Some items could include laundry, dishes, cleaning, taxes, school/college projects, or scheduling doctor’s appointments, hair appointments, and the like.
 While none of these tasks, in and of themselves, are life-altering, the trend of constantly taking care of tasks that your adult child should be handling is one that will leave you exhausted and he/she ill-prepared for the real world.

 - You are exhausted.
-Okay, so exhaustion can be spearheaded by countless reasons, included physical ailments, lack of sleep, stress, etc. But the type of exhaustion I’m speaking of is in specific regards to your adult children.
+Okay, so countless reasons can spearhead exhaustion, including physical ailments, lack of sleep, stress, etc. But the type of exhaustion I’m speaking of is in specific regards to your adult children.
 Is your task list much longer than it should be because you are handling much of their affairs?
 Are you emotionally worn out, because you spend time fretting and worrying about your adult child’s decisions and potential future consequences?
 The constant to and fro of enabling an adult child wears on us emotionally, spiritually, and physically.
 If you hear your adult child’s name or see their number surface on your phone, do you immediately feel a sense of dread or overwhelm?
 If so, it is a good indicator that you are enabling your adult child.

 - You are controlling his life.
 I remember standing in the parking lot of my son’s high school, chatting with another mother about our sons’ impending graduation.
 The other mother commented, “I guess I’m going to have to go to college with XXX.
 These extra assignments are killing me!”
 I smiled and may have even laughed, but as I drove away, I was saddened for her.
 I had once been there – completing projects and attempting to control every facet of my son’s decision-making.
 It isn’t worth it.
 We do our children no favors when we attempt to control their lives, their decision-making, their future selection of spouse, or their friends.
 You won’t be around forever to control the outcome of every situation for your adult child.